 Eat a variety of veggies, fruits, nuts and seeds to ensure you get all the nutrients you need.

-If you're eating a varied whole food diet then supplementation isn't strictly necessary, the only (debated) exception being vitamin B12.
-Those wanting to grow muscle may consider using a plant protein powder/supplement to raise their protein intake but again this isn't essential.
+If you're eating a varied whole food diet then supplementation isn't strictly necessary.
+Those wanting to grow muscle may consider using a plant protein powder/supplement to raise their protein intake but this isn't essential.

 4. Healthy fats